-Special Appropriations consists of funding to various community agencies by the County and represents 0.3% of the FY22 Adopted Budget.
+Special Appropriations consists of funding to various community agencies by the County and represents 0.3% of the FY22 Recommended Budget.

 There used to be a formal process to apply for funding from the County but that process was abandoned several years ago.
 In an effort to make the process more uniform and gather more consistent information from agencies requesting funding, an application was put on the County's website for organizations to complete.
 As a result, there were more applications for Special Appropriations than in prior years.
-Typically, these requests are not included in the Manager's Adopted budget unless they have received funding for two consecutive years and that process was followed this year as well.
-Therefore, if a department receives the same level of funding for two consecutive years, that is the funding level that is included in the Manager's Adopted Budget.
+Typically, these requests are not included in the Manager's recommended budget unless they have received funding for two consecutive years and that process was followed this year as well.
+Therefore, if a department receives the same level of funding for two consecutive years, that is the funding level that is included in the Manager's Recommended Budget.
 Requests above the Manager's recommendation are left for the Board of Commissioners to approve.
-For the FY22 Adopted Budget, the Board of Commissioners approved an increase of \$70,000 for Arts Council, \$60,200 for Neighbors for Better Neighborhoods, \$100,000 for the Conservation Fund, and \$90,000 for the Winston-Salem Theatre Alliance.